Reading and spelling support for any student

 Requires student to have access to a computer, a good internet connection, and a quiet space to work.
 Chromebooks and ipads do not work with the program.

-We accept charter school funds from Inspire and Visions.
+We accept charter school funds from Inspire, Visions, Horizon, & Twin Ridges.

 A few signs of Dyslexia: